SeriousOldMan/Simulator-Controller/README.md

 ### Download and Installation

 Download one of the builds below and unzip anywhere you like.
-Then run the setup tool available in the Binaries folder and configure your environment (you may want to delete all *.ini files the Config folder to start out with a really fresh setup, but be sure to make a backup copy elsewhere for later reference, especially for the *Simulator Configuration.ini* file.
-An installation of the underlying programming language [AutoHotkey](https://github.com/SeriousOldMan/Simulator-Controller#third-party-applications) is only necessary, if you want to create your own plugins, but you need a good understanding of the Hotkey syntax to bind your controller hardware to the plugin functions and actions using the setup tool.
+Then run the configuration tool available in the Binaries folder and configure your environment (you may want to delete all *.ini files the Config folder to start out with a really fresh configuration, but be sure to make a backup copy elsewhere for later reference, especially for the *Simulator Configuration.ini* file.
+An installation of the underlying programming language [AutoHotkey](https://github.com/SeriousOldMan/Simulator-Controller#third-party-applications) is only necessary, if you want to create your own plugins, but you need a good understanding of the Hotkey syntax to bind your controller hardware to the plugin functions and actions using the configuration tool.
-For further convinience, you can place links to **Simulator Startup** and **Simulator Configuration** in the Windows Start Menu.
-You can also configure the software to automatically start with Windows by checking the *Start with Windows* in the first tab of the setup tool.
+For further convinience, you can place links to **Simulator Startup** and **Simulator Settings** in the Windows Start Menu.
+You can also configure the software to automatically start with Windows by checking the *Start with Windows* in the first tab of the configuration tool.

-See the complete documentation about [Installation & Setup](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#installation) for more information.
+See the complete documentation about [Installation & Configuration](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#installation) for more information.

 A word about Antivirus warnings: The programming language used for building Simulator Controller uses some really nasty tricks to control Windows applications, tricks also used by malware.
 Therefore, depending on your concrete Antivirus program, you may get some warnings regarding the Simulator Controller applications.
 I can assure you, that there's nothing about it.
 But you can read about these issues in the forums of [AutoHotkey](https://www.autohotkey.com/) itself.
-If your Antivirus programm allows exception rules, please setup rules for the Simulator Controller applications, otherwise you need to have a beer and search for another Simulator Controller tool.
+If your Antivirus programm allows exception rules, please define rules for the Simulator Controller applications, otherwise you need to have a beer and search for another Simulator Controller tool.
 Sorry...

 Below you will find download links for the current development build and the two latest stable releases.
 For release information, even for a preview on upcoming features in the next stable build, please take a look at the [release notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Release-Notes).